biati-digital/alfred-calculate-anything/README.md

 Stop words are useful for two things:

 1. Allow the user to write more naturally and in their own language (e.g 100 dolares a mxn) "a" is the stop word
-2. Check the query has to be processed
+2. Check if the query has to be processed

 For example: